 Per statute, the Program has specifically budgeted an additional \$100,000 per year toward incentives or micro grants to support state-approved apprenticeship programs for training apprentice and journey-level carpet installers in proper carpet recycling practices.
-These activities are described in the Installer Training section in Chapter 8 (Education and Outreach) on page 64.
+These activities are described in the Installer Training section in Chapter 8 (Education & Outreach) on page 84.

-Innovation and Design Grants (new)
+Innovation & Design Grants (new)

-The Program offered Innovation and Design (I&D) grants as a pilot program in 2022.
-Based on the success of this pilot, the Program may continue a pilot grant cycle for I&D Grants or create a regular cycle under this category.
+The Program offered Innovation & Design (I&D) grants as a pilot program in 2022.
+The purpose of these grants is to stimulate thinking for future design and processing innovations.
+Based on the success of this pilot, the Program commits to issuing at least two I&D grants annually.
 "Innovation" grants, intended for colleges and universities, may be within the \$10,000 to \$100,000 range and are intended to encourage ideas around recyclability and design of sustainable products made from PCC.
-Design grants could be made available in the future as needed to meet Program goals; examples of potential topics include:
+"Design" grants could be made available in the future as needed to meet Program goals; examples of potential topics include:

-• Support design R&D leading to recyclability and recycled-content use to support industry awareness and adoption of new innovations.

-- Support design R&D leading to increased carpet-to-carpet utilization, recycling of post-consumer carpet content into carpet/non-carpet closed-loop products, or similar innovations. - Innovation awards for significant advances in recycling, upcycling, carpet-tocarpet utilization, or other closed-loop systems. - For Carpet Mills, manufacturers of recycled-content products, and universities.
+- Support design R&D leading to recyclability and recycled-content use to support industry awareness and adoption of new innovations. - Support design R&D leading to increased carpet-to-carpet utilization, recycling of post-consumer carpet content into carpet/non-carpet closed-loop products, or similar innovations. - Innovation awards for significant advances in recycling, upcycling, carpet-tocarpet utilization, or other closed-loop systems. - For Carpet Mills, manufacturers of recycled-content products, and universities.